Mental Health Act 2025 - An update on the new legislation and...

 Seminars

-I regular do in-house talks on mental health law, HR issues, mental capacity & equality law for healthcare clients.
-I have also run seminars on the treatment of children, especially regarding their mental and physical health.
+I regularly provide in-house talks on mental health law, HR issues, mental capacity & equality law for healthcare clients.
+I also run seminars on the treatment of children, especially regarding their mental and physical health.

 The High Court has recently ruled in favour of a Primary Care Trust in relation to a decision concerning the allocation of scarce...